 E3 has come and gone.
-On Twitter, the gaming community was going crazy with anticipation, on its knees, begging for its yearly fix of hype.
-And, as usual, the developers threw them scraps.
-The fanboys went back to their caves with their tails shaking, not certain about whether they should feel excited or disappointed.
-Between Mario Rabid that was “leaked” (lol), a new BMX game from Ubisoft (there is still a public for that kind of crap in 2021?
-I’m baffled!) or a Starfield teaser with absolutely no gameplay, E3 was an electronic flop, the perfect reflection of nowadays video games industry.
+All over internet, gamers were going crazy with anticipation, begging for their yearly fix of hype.
+And, as usual, the developers threw us scraps.
+I went back to my cave with my tail shaking, but uncertain whether I should feel excited or disappointed.
+Between ridiculous announcements like Mario Rabid (lol) and a new BMX game from Ubisoft (there is still a public for that kind of crap in 2021?
+I’m baffled!), not much happened.

-Meanwhile, and independently of that (shit) show, Blizzard revealed the release date of Diablo 2 Resurrected (23.09.2021) and everything else became trivial to me.
-At least one good thing came out of that week.
+Meanwhile, Blizzard revealed the release date of Diablo 2 Resurrected (23.09.2021).
+Finally, something concrete came out of that week.

 I’m in Heaven right now and I’ll probably be for a few years.
 Yes, you read well: YEARS!
 Diablo 2, the game that ruined my first university years but made the rest of my life better is about to be “resurrected”.
 Even better, it’ll be released on or before December 2021, which instantly makes this year a great one, filled with news, hype and a huge countdown.